-- Venous drainage:
+- notice: NOT above

-- □ Splenic vein runs a straight course behind the pancreas.
+- Splenic vein runs a straight course behind the pancreas.

 - It ends by joining the superior mesenteric vein to form the portal vein.

 - Lymphatic drainage:

 - To the pancreatico-splenic lymph nodes.

 - Red bulb of the spleen has no lymphatic.